Asherchewzy/Custom-aeon-slider-CAD/README.md

 ### Other images:
 **Photo of polycarbonate prototype**

-Improvements from this prototype include fit, change of placement of rear counter-bore hole to make installation easier, re-placement of dimple to suit new rear counter-bore hole.
+Improvements from this prototype include fit, reduction in taper, change of placement of rear counter-bore hole to make installation easier, re-placement of dimple to suit new rear counter-bore hole.

 ![Preview of sliders](images/sample_photo.jpg)